 It can be safely assumed that pole contact time (time period during which the poles are in contact with the ground) can have the ultimate impact on the energy input and hence the speed of the skier, as far as flat terrains are concerned.
 Bearing this in mind, one can train at greater speeds to reduce pole contact time and extract efficiency overall.

-XC skiing places high demands on the skier’s aerobic and anaerobic systems combined, as part of competitive racing and distance skiing.
+Cross-country skiing areas have high demands on the skier’s aerobic and anaerobic systems combined, as part of competitive racing and distance skiing.
 Also, the optimum ΣO2-deficit along with higher body mass can be a vital component in the variance between specialized sprint skiers and distance skiers.
 Both these forms of skiing require the skier to create oxygen within and then recover from the oxygen deficit during the sprint or between heats in sprint skiing.
 The ability to achieve high-intensity periods and correspondingly high rates of recovery are important aspects or requirements for any flat terrain skiing.
 The high rate of recovery from oxygen deficit also assist in producing a changing pacing pattern.

 These changing sub-techniques require varying results from the upper and lower body muscles, and these requirements keep fluctuating with the increase in intensity.